georgeherd-bbc/Wales_Fuel_Prices/README.md

 It is a webscrapper that downloads fuel price data submitted by a large number of the UK's petrol forecourt sector, and is then filtered, and validated for Wales only postcodes, verified using the postcodes.io api.

 It makes use of a number of dependencies - including BeautifulSoup4, Pandas, OS, DateTime, json, and requests.
+Outside of Anaconda - if running as a Python Script - in Python 3.4 it will require the dependencies:

+beautifulsoup4
+requests
+pandas
+openpyxl

+These will be included in a requirements.txt, which can be run with pip freeze in a virtual environment

+___

 The data is accessed from the UK Government's Access Fuel website, https://www.gov.uk/guidance/access-fuel-price-data, which provides weekly data supplied by voluntarily by a number of forecourt outlets - including supermarkets and major petroleum firms.
 It is not every petrol forecourt - it is only those partcipating.